alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 Best practices:

 - **Implement secure key and certificate management**: Store encryption keys and certificates securely and rotate them at appropriate time intervals with strict access control.
 The best way to accomplish this is to use a managed service, such as <kbd>AWS Certificate Manager (ACM)</kbd>.
 It lets you easily provision, manage, and deploy public and private Transport Layer Security (TLS) certificates for use with AWS services and your internal connected resources.
-- **Enforce encryption in transit**: AWS services provides HTTPS endpoints using TLS for communication, thus providing encryption in transit when communicating with the AWS APIs.
+- **Enforce encryption in transit**: AWS services provide HTTPS endpoints using TLS for communication, thus providing encryption in transit when communicating with the AWS APIs.
   - Insecure protocols, such as HTTP, can be **audited** and blocked in a VPC through the use of security groups.
   - HTTP requests can also be automatically **redirected** to HTTPS in Amazon CloudFront or on an Application Load Balancer.
   - Additionally, you can use VPN connectivity into your VPC from an external network to facilitate the encryption of traffic.
 Third-party solutions are available in the AWS Marketplace if you have special requirements.